FichteFoll/hexchat-addons/README.md

 ### [pluginpref](./pluginpref)

-Abstractions for hexchat's `hexchat.*_pluginpref` interface, wrapped in a MutableMapping.
+Abstractions for hexchat's `hexchat.*_pluginpref` API, wrapped in a MutableMapping.
-All settings are automatically prefixed with, for example, the plugin name to prevent collisions.
+All settings are prefixed with the plugin name internally to prevent collisions.

-Its interface is essentially a `dict`.
+The interface is essentially a `dict`.
 For details, refer to docstring or tests (in same directory).